Brief Description of Concentration

 The Earth and Planetary Sciences department is focused on critical events that have shaped the Earth’s evolution and its place in the solar system.
 Our approach is to apply interdisciplinary tools to investigate processes from tectonic plate to microbial scale, and across the full sweep of geological time, from the early Earth to the modern world.
 Using a combination of theoretical, computational, laboratory, and field-based methods, we study natural experiments in Earth's history, and ultimately test the limits of the Earth’s resilience in the geological past and in our progressively warming world.

 Because the Earth’s natural systems are interconnected, the training of Earth and planetary scientists broadly spans biology, chemistry, engineering, physics, mathematics, and the Earth sciences themselves, and provides a wide range of intellectual foundation that is beyond what is typically possible in a "pure" science program.

-- EPS 10 A Brief History of the Earth (fall)
+- EPS 10: A Brief History of the Earth

-The department is currently developing an EPS community database to help connect current students with alumni to share information about career paths, job opportunities & internships, and provide mentorship.
-For examples of activities and careers EPS alumni pursue, visit the Alumni Notes section in Earth & Planetary Times.
+The department has developed an EPS community database to help connect current students with alumni, to both share information about career paths, job opportunities and internships, and to provide mentorship.
+For examples of activities and careers that EPS alumni pursue, visit the Alumni Notes section in Earth & Planetary Times.